Squadbase logo

 If you choose the encrypted version, you will be prompted to enter a passphrase during command execution.
 Store the passphrase in a safe place.

-If successful, a rsa_key.p8 file will be created with the following format:
+If successful, a rsa_key.p8 file will be created.

 Generate a Public Key